An official website of the State of Oregon

 Understand the LCSW qualifications, and assist the CSWA to obtain them.

-A CSWA may only practice clinical social work outside of the approved plan of supervision if provided a QMHP or QMHA by the employer.
+A CSWA may only practice clinical social work outside of the approved plan of supervision if provided a QMHP or QMHA by the MHACBO.
 Under a QMHP/QMHA one may practice clinically but no hours will count until plan of supervision is approved.
 A CSWA may practice non clinical social work, go through on site orientation or shadow other clinicians, but may not see clients or act in a clinical capacity until the approval is given.

 Both individual and group clinical supervisors need to read and acknowledge their responsibilities.
 All clinical supervisors need to be familiar with Division 20 of our rules and laws listed below, and the CSWA process.
 You are signing that you will monitor the CSWA's progress, and meet the supervision requirements within the plan.
 All clinical supervisors need to contact the board office in writing immediately, if supervision is interrupted or terminated.
 This goes for employment termination, and leave of absence typically 3 weeks or longer, when it would not be feasible to meet twice per month and have content to discuss.

-Six month evaluations are to be completed by each supervisor on the plan.
-Evaluations will include a reporting start date and an end date.
+Supervision reports are to be completed by each supervisor on the plan.
+Reports will include a reporting start date and an end date.
 Hours are to be recorded for the time only during that time.
 Any extended length of time without supervision should not be recorded.
 See request for inactive status for assistance with this.
 Each Supervisor will complete his/her own evaluation of CSWA's progress and clinical abilities.

 It is the responsibilty of both the CSWA and the Supervisor to submit the evaluation in a timely manner.
 Please submit within 30 days from the end date.